 Noted for your morning ruminations or procrastinations – take your pick.

-These are various news items that I have read during the day and early morning in preparation for the trading day.
-I make notes as I read the articles.
-Some are trading related, some are economics related and others are just for intellectual stimulation.
+These are various news items that I have read over the weekend and early Monday morning in preparation for the trading day.
+I made notes as I read these articles.